Why We Don't Do Olympic Lifts (Most of the Time)

 Reason #3: Inefficient Technique = Inefficient Transfer

 Building off of the first two points, it’s also important to remember that… inefficient technique = inefficient transfer.
 Just because you’re doing an exercise that “looks” like a power clean, snatch, jerk etc. doesn't mean you're going to reap the benefits of training/developing power.
 Inefficient technique may mean you’re overemphasizing the use of your arms or back instead of your legs leading to sub-optimal development of power in your lower body… which is the goal.
-Poor technique can be do to a rushed teaching process, unqualified coach to teach the lifts, lack of prerequisite abilities or lack of appropriate equipment.
+Poor technique can be done to a rushed teaching process, unqualified coach to teach the lifts, lack of prerequisite abilities or lack of appropriate equipment.

 Reason #4: Other Methods to Develop Power